frephs/IS24-AM21/documentation_wip/network_protocol.md

         # Draw card
-        Note over Playing client,Server: The playing client can draw a card Playing client ->> Server : DeckDrawMessage OR CardPairDrawMessage Server --) Playing client : ConfirmMessage
+        Note over Playing client,Server: The playing client can draw a card Playing client ->> Server : DeckDrawMessage OR CardPairDrawMessage Server --) Controller: Controller.drawCard()
+        alt deck is empty
+            Controller --) Server: EmptyDeckException
             loop for each client
+                Server --) Playing client : LastRoundMessage
+            end
+        else deck is not empty
+            Note over Playing client,Server: This notfication serves also to notify the Server --) Playing client : ConfirmMessage
+            loop for each client
                 Server -) Client : DeckCardDrawnMessage OR CardPairDrawnMessage end
+        end
+        Server -) Client : NotifyNextPlayerMessage
     end
 ```
 ### Game over flow
 When `Game.nextTurn()` detects that a player has a winning score or an `EmptyDeckException` is caught by the controller, a message is sent to all the clients to notify them of the number of remaining rounds.